 Because I was trying to make these cheese platters budget-friendly, I didn’t add everything that I might.
 If you want to add a few extra components, or swap out a cheese for some olives, here are my suggestions for a beautiful board:

 - Meat options – There are lots of options here!
 Make up some salami roses using thinly sliced hard salami.
+Many stores also sell variety packs of charcuterie so you can buy one package that has a few varieties.
 Spanish chorizo is another good option, especially if you’ve got some Manchego cheese on your board.

-- Fruit – Fruit is a great addition to cheese platters, and Trader Joe’s has so many fresh – and dried – options for you to choose from.
+- Fruit – Fruit is a great addition to cheese platters, and Trader Joe’s has so many fresh – and dried fruit – options for you to choose from.
 Go beyond grapes with pomegranate seeds, stone fruit, apple slices squeezed with lemon juice, or whatever seasonal fruit looks good.
+Dried apricots or cranberries are also great additions.

 - Nuts/Crackers – You can go in so many options with this section.
 Try the truffle marcona almonds (SO good) and in addition to water crackers, put out baguette slices, brioche toasts, cheese sticks, or any other cracker that looks good.